Pranziss/Pranziss/README.md

 Some random facts

-- I’m interested and learning AI and machine learning.
+- I’m very interested in AI and machine learning.

 - I'm currently a 2nd-year student in the Philippines.